Iceland

 Program highlights

-Stroll through the Lava Tunnel.
-Take a guided tour of a cave created by a volcanic eruption 5.200 years ago.
+Stroll through a lava tunnel, a cave created by a volcanic eruption 5.200 years ago.

-Make geothermal bread.
-Dig out a pot of fresh baked bread from the hot black sand at a local geothermal bakery.
+Dig out a pot of fresh baked bread from the hot black sand at Laugarvatn Fontana Geothermal Bakery for lunch.

 How it works